Synthetic Grass Products & Installation – How to Install Artificial Grass

 Care and Maintenance

-• Whenever possible, use a leaf blower to remove organic materials from the surface.
-Rakes can be used to remove heavier objects; however, a leaf blower is the ideal tool for general upkeep.
+- Whenever possible, use a leaf blower to remove organic materials from the surface.
+Remove heavier objects with a rake; however, a leaf blower is the ideal tool for general upkeep.
 Use a stiff natural bristle broom to “bloom” high traffic areas.
 We recommend the Harper brand model #6924A.

-• A shop-vac may be used for dry spills.
+- Use a shop-vac for dry spills.
 Be sure to hold the suction end of the hose up off the surface to avoid removing the infill material along with the debris.

 Spot Cleaning or Disinfecting

-• Sticky spills should be rinsed thoroughly to keep dirt from sticking.
-If necessary, commercial disinfectants may be used; however, be sure to rinse afterward in order to soak the disinfectant through the grass and away from pets and family members.
+Rinse sticky spills thoroughly to keep dirt from sticking.
+If necessary, use commercial disinfectants; however, be sure to rinse afterward in order to soak the disinfectant through the grass and away from pets and family members.

-• Food waste should be removed promptly to avoid attracting pests.
+Promptly remove food waste to avoid attracting pests.

-• Remove solid waste normally.
-Remaining waste can be washed off with a hose.
+- Remove solid waste normally.
+Wash off remaining waste.
 In order to avoid disturbing the infill, do not aim the stream directly at the grass.